 Surging demand for "inflation-proof" I-bonds crashes Treasury Department website

-So many investors are rushing to buy Series I savings bonds ahead of an October 28 deadline to lock in a rate of 9.62% that it crashed a U.S. Treasury Department website selling the securities, which are considered a low-risk hedge against inflation.
+So many investors are rushing online to buy Series I savings bonds and lock in a rate of 9.62% ahead of an October 28 deadline, that a U.S. Treasury Department website selling the securities crashed.
+The bonds are considered a low-risk hedge against inflation.

 With the deadline fast approaching, the Treasury Department is opening more I-bond accounts each day than it typically creates in a year, according to an agency official.
 The website, TreasuryDirect, has been around for two decades and wasn't built for the spike in traffic it's receiving this week, the official added.
 Treasury has doubled its server capacity to handle the surge, but the site is still experiencing slowdowns, the agency said.